Did AI get more negative recently?

-\paragraph{Cross-domain experiments} Due to exponential growth of science, our model is mostly trained on more recent data.
-However, we also want to make sure that we obtain reliable predictions, e.g., for past papers.
+Due to the exponential growth of science, our model is mostly trained on more recent data.
+However, we also want to make sure that we obtain reliable predictions, e.g. for past papers.
 As a consequence, we first evaluate our model in a cross-domain setting.
 In this, we train our model on papers from different time stamps or domains and evaluate on a respective out-of-domain test set.
-For the \textbf{source data}, we set the train-dev split ratio to 0.7 and 0.3, and we use the whole annotated data for the \textbf{target data}.
+For the \textbf{source data}, we set the train--dev split ratio to 0.7 and 0.3, and we use the whole annotated data for the \textbf{target data}.